Search

 Rakija

 You can’t possibly leave Croatia without sampling the national drink, rakija, known locally as grappa or trapa.
-This fruit brandy is enjoyed all over the country and is often home-made, giving it that extra punch.
-The drink is very strong and the key is to sip it slowly.
+Grappa is enjoyed all over the country.
+Watch out for homemade varieties – they can pack a punch!
+The drink is very strong, and the key is to sip it slowly.
 Most restaurants will offer a few different flavours such as cherry, peach, plum and apple.

 Coffee